 A typical day, or not so typical day

-Other members of the team arrive and I update them all on what's coming up in the next day or two and whether we have any volunteers in.
+When other members of the conservation team arrive, I update them all on what's coming up in the next day or two and whether we have any volunteers in.
 Back to the office to raise a few orders for much needed supplies, rattle off a few replies to emails and have a cup of tea.
-Next on the list, is updating the shop till with some new data and flattening off some new mole hills in the garden.
-Nothing quite like the variety of life ...

 A volunteer's helping me do the talks today and I've just had a message to say one of the belts has come off - so down I go to manoeuvre it back on, which is quite a task.
 The belts are made of woven polyamide and are very large to handle on your own.
 Everything working again, it's upstairs for lunch and a cup of tea.

-Back in the office, it's paperwork again - a waste audit to complete and invitations for the upcoming motorcycle event to be sent out.
-I take some telephone calls and go down to the shop to talk through some upcoming events with our Visitor Experience Manager and answer any questions.
+Back in the office, it's paperwork again - looking at risk assessments, updating returns on things such as the water abstraction levels for the Environment Agency and meetings with our consultants or my manager.
+I take some telephone calls and go down to the forge to talk through some upcoming events with our Visitor Experience Manager and answer any questions the staff or volunteers have.
+If I need to, this is a good time to check in with any volunteer gardeners who are in and have a quick look around in case anything needs doing.
 I often do a talk and demonstration at the end of the day to relieve my volunteer, demonstrate some forging and check over the machinery before we close.